AudioGenius-ai/worktree-manager/README.md

 # Worktree Manager

 A template for AI-powered parallel development using git worktrees.
-Work on multiple features simultaneously with Claude, Codex, and Gemini - each in isolated worktrees.
+Manage multiple repositories, work on multiple features simultaneously with Claude, Codex, and Gemini - each in isolated worktrees.

 ## Why?

 Git worktrees let you have multiple branches checked out at once.
 Combined with AI agents, you can:

+- **Multi-repo support**: Manage multiple repositories from one place
 - **Parallelize work**: Multiple agents working on different features simultaneously
 - **Isolate changes**: Each feature in its own directory, no conflicts
 - **Coordinate easily**: Claude orchestrates, delegates to Codex/Gemini as needed